-As with domestic central heating systems there are two types of systems in marine use - forced hot air (airtronic) and forced hot water (hydronic) systems.
+As with domestic central heating systems there are two types of Indirect Heating Systems in marine use - forced hot air (airtronic) and forced hot water (hydronic) systems.

 In both cases diesel is drawn from the boats main fuel tanks and combusted in a sealed chamber located in an out-of-the-way space.

 Exhaust gases are vented to the atmosphere, and the burners are microprocessor-controlled enabling automatic shutdown in the event of overheating.

 With these, the burner draws combustion air from outside the boat as well as from inside, and burns it in a chamber with an air-to-air heat exchanger.

 A blower unit then forces the heated air through flexible ducting to outlets in appropriate parts of the boat, which can be opened or closed as required.